UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

 This is a string of a few letters that can be passed to some harvest scripts to determine for which organization such a script will harvest data.
 Examples are *UU* or *UMCU*.

-You will see this in keys in the
+You will find this in keys in the
 [Ricgraph initialization file](ricgraph_install_configure.md#ricgraph-initialization-file).
 Examples are *organization_name_UU* or *organization_name_UMCU*.
 The general format is *key_XXXX*, with *XXXX*